tejuscs/adb_azure/migrate-to-adb/migrate-to-adb.md

     </copy>
     ```

-- Here's a screen shot of the above command run from a SQLcl.
+- Here's a screenshot of the above command run from a SQLcl.

     ![This image shows the result of performing the above step.](./images/credentials.png " ")

-- Ensure the pl/sql procedure executed successfully from the log message.
+- Ensure the pl/sql procedure is executed successfully from the log message.

 - Test the access to Azure storage